elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > You can find information on the buddy system through **/proc/buddyinfo**.
 >
 > **Page frame reclaiming**
 > If pages are not available when a process requests to map a certain amount of pages, the Linux kernel tries to get pages for the new request by releasing certain pages (which were used before but are not used anymore and are still marked as active pages based on certain principles) and allocating the memory to a new process.
-This process is called page reclaiming. kswapd kernel thread and try&#95;to&#95;free_page() kernel function are responsible for page reclaiming.
+This process is called page reclaiming. kswapd kernel thread and try_to_free_page() kernel function are responsible for page reclaiming.
 >
 > While kswapd is usually sleeping in task interruptible state, it is called by the buddy system when free pages in a zone fall short of a threshold.
 It tries to find the candidate pages to be taken out of active pages based on the Least Recently Used (LRU) principle.
 The pages least recently used should be released first.
 The active list and the inactive list are used to maintain the candidate pages. kswapd scans part of the active list and check how recently the pages were used and the pages not used recently are put into the inactive list.
 You can take a look at how much memory is considered as active and inactive using the vmstat -a command.
 >